Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Alaska’s wildlife can be elusive at times.
 The Alaska Wildlife Conservation Center offers visitors of all ages an up-close look at some of the most famous local wildlife.
 The center began as a rehabilitation center for injured and orphaned animals.
 It’s now one of the more popular attractions in the Anchorage area.

-The center is one of the best day trips from Anchorage, set an hour south of town.
+The center is one of the best day trips from Anchorage, being just an hour south of town.
 Also, consider the Alaska Zoo for a more close-at-hand attraction featuring animals.

 Alaska Sealife Center